lenistarr/hyprland-mocha/README.md

 ## Auto Install Script for Minimal Hyprland with Catppuccin Mocha Mauve Theme
 # Important Notice
 Work in progress.
 Best done on a clean install of Arch Linux.
+Uses master tiling layout.

 Change GTK theme manually in nwg-looks.
 Change Firefox theme manually in Firefox settings.

 Wallpaper change is automatically enabled via script.
 If the folder is empty the script can cause high cpu usage, so do not be surprised.
 To disable it:
 <dl><dd>
 <pre>
-vim ~/.config/hypr/hyprland.conf #
+vim ~/.config/hypr/hyprland.conf
 </pre>
 </dd></dl>

 Change <i>exec-once = swww-random ~/pictures/wallpapers &</i> to <i>exec-once = swww ~/path/to/img</i>

-You can also rebind or remove the key combination in hyprland.conf that cycles wallpapers.
-The relevant bind is <i>bind = CONTROL,         P,          exec,                   swww-next-wallpaper </i>
+You can also rebind or remove the key combination that cycles wallpapers in hyprland.conf.
+The relevant bind is <i>bind = CONTROL,         P,          exec,                   swww-next-wallpaper</i>

 Use the script at your own discretion.